jhu-arch/arch-tutorial/Shorts.rst

   > module("load", "ggplot2")

-The first load command will load the R module making Rockfish R submodules available to the next command, and the second load command will load the ``ggplot2`` package into the R session, making its functions and data available for use.
+The first load command will load the R module making R submodules available to the next command, and the second load command will load the ``ggplot2`` package into the R session, making its functions and data available for use.

 5. After you have finished using the submodule, you can unload it from the R session using the **lmod()** function.
 For example: